TheAgns/DatabaseExam/README.md

 # Step 1
 ## Folder structure:
-📁data --> all data including csv and json files for NEO4j, MSSQL & MongoDB
+📁data --> All data including csv and json files for NEO4j, MSSQL & MongoDB

-📁serverclient --> our NunaMarket application using next.js (Application code) readme on how to run in, inside the folder
+📁serverclient --> Our NunaMarket application using next.js (Application code) readme on how to run in, inside the folder

 📁mongo --> Sharded cluster in a docker-compose file --> readme file on how to setup

-📁Scripts --> contains all scripts
+📁Scripts --> Contains all scripts
--      📁Neo4j --> scripts for Neo4j
+-      📁Neo4j --> Scripts for Neo4j
--      📁MSSQL --> scripts for Mssql
+-      📁MSSQL --> Scripts for Mssql
--      📁MongoDB --> scripts for MongoDB
+-      📁MongoDB --> Scripts for MongoDB

 # Step 2
 ## Project solution: